cloudmesh/cloudmesh-cc/README.md

-In addition, we leveraged the exiting Networkx Graph framework to allow dependencies between jobs.
+In addition, we leveraged the existing Networkx Graph framework to allow dependencies between jobs.
 This greatly reduced the complexity of the implementation while being able to leverage graphical displays of the workflow, as well as using scheduling jobs with for example